For a tiny country, Costa Rica has a good few distinctive areas. Here is a basic guide to the most popular and visited of them.

 The top left-hand side of the Costa Rican map covers this area.
 Hot, dry, cattle country with some of the best surfing beaches in the world.
 Funky tourist beach towns and the city of Liberia (plus its airport).
 Guanacaste was once part of Nicaragua and the accent here is different.
 This region is fiercely proud to be Costa Rican and has arguably been more influenced than any other part of the country by the tourist boom.

 Unlike the drier north, the Central Pacific is wetter and greener.
 Dominated by the port city of Puntarenas that sticks out into the ocean like a finger, this region offers the closest beaches to the capital.
 Jaco and Manuel Antonio are both with an easy drive from the Central Valley and are among the busiest beach areas in Central America.
 One look at the beauty of Manuel Antonio National Park will say everything about why people come.

 The Southern Pacific

 Alongside the Caribbean coast, this part of Costa Rica is the least visited by tourists.
-Pounding surf hits the beaches of Dominical and Uvita, and green mountains drop straight into the sea.
+Pounding surf hits the beaches of Pavones, Dominical, and Uvita, and green mountains drop straight into the sea.
 This is the back of beyond.
 The Osa Peninsula is one of the last untamed wildernesses in the world.
 Virgin rainforest protects jaguars and scarlet macaws here.
 This is the wild Costa Rica that you read about.